adamfowleruk/mljs/planning.md

     - Transition between different selected layouts (widgets moved on to zones)
    - Page load actions
    - Icons for widgets
-  - Widgets: Application Navigation widget
+  - TEST Widgets: Application Navigation widget
-   - One tab per Workplace in current app, sends to appropriate URL
+   - TEST One tab per Workplace in current app, sends to appropriate URL
-   - Share workplace via permissions
-   - Share workplace via URL
-    - Add this to My Workplaces option on non-owned workplace page load
-   - Edit limited to owner of workplace
    - DEFERRED Allow workplaces to be kept instead in a drop down menu
    - DEFERRED Menu Editor
     - DEFERRED Also allow fixed tabs at start and end (list for each).
 E.g. Settings, Home, etc. for non-workplace dynamic pages - display text, url
    - Create new Workplace page dialogue - name, based on - then load in page editor
-   - New workplace page button on end of nav widget
+   - DONE via app configure link on navbar New workplace page button on end of nav widget
-   - Powered by MarkLogic image (license?)
   - Practicality updates
    - Options builder UI widget - read from ML if possible
    - Query builder UI widget (base query for search, default query for page load)